c3g/GenPipes_Docs/docs/source/deploy/access_gp_pre_installed.rst

 .. note::

          Canadian Centre for Computational Genomics (C3G), in partnership with Compute Canada, offers and maintains a large set of bioinformatics resources for the community.
-For a complete list of software currently deployed on several HPC centres, including Guillimin, Cedar, Graham and Mammouth, refer to `Bioinformatics Resources <https://www.computationalgenomics.ca/cvmfs-modules/>`_.
+For a complete list of software currently deployed on several HPC centres, including Beluga, Cedar and others, refer to `Bioinformatics Resources <https://www.computationalgenomics.ca/cvmfs-modules/>`_.
 Several reference genomes are also available.
 You can refer to the `available genomes <https://www.computationalgenomics.ca/cvmfs-genomes/>`_ and the environment setup to access these genomes.

 .. _setting_up_gp_environment_modules: